Eucharist: Mass

-The term "Mass" is used in the Catholic Church, the Lutheran churches (especially those of Sweden, Norway and Finland), and by some Anglicans.
-It derives from the Latin word missa, a dismissal: "Ite missa est", or "go, it is sent," the very last phrase of the service.
+The term "Mass" is used in the Catholic Church, the Lutheran churches (especially the Churches of Sweden, Norway and Finland), and by some Anglicans.
+It derives from the Latin word missa, a dismissal: "Ite missa est", or "go, it is sent", the very last phrase of the service.
 That Latin word has come to imply "mission" as well because the congregation is sent out to serve Christ.

 At least in the Catholic Church, the Mass is a long rite in two parts: the Liturgy of the Word and the Liturgy of the Eucharist.
 The former consists of readings from the Bible and a homily, or sermon, given by a priest or deacon.
 The latter, which follows seamlessly, includes the "Offering" of the bread and wine at the altar, their consecration by the priest through prayer, and their reception by the congregation in Holy Communion.
 Among the many other terms used in the Catholic Church are "Holy Mass", "the Memorial of the Passion, Death and Resurrection of the Lord", the "Holy Sacrifice of the Mass", and the "Holy Mysteries".